-&lt;sup>17For more information on derivatives in general, see Chapter 23.
+15For more information on derivatives in general, see Chapter 23.
 For more information on the use of derivatives to help make call decisions, see Andrew J. Kalotay and George O. Williams, "How to Succeed in Derivatives without Really Buying," Journal of Applied Corporate Finance, Fall 1993, pp. 100-103.
-For more on bond refunding, see Raymond C. Chiang and M. P. Narayanan, "Bond Refunding in Efficient Markets: A Dynamic Analysis with Tax Effects," Journal of Financial Research, Winter 1991, pp. 287-302; John D. Finnerty "Refunding High-Coupon Debt," Midland Corporate Finance Journal, Winter 1986, pp. 59-74; David C. Mauer, "Optimal Bond Call Policies under Transactions Costs," Journal of Financial Research, Spring 1993, pp. 23-37; and Janet S. Thatcher and John G. Thatcher, "An Empirical Test of the Timing of Bond-Refunding Decisions," Journal of Financial Research, Fall 1992, pp. 219-230.
+For more on bond refunding, see Raymond C. Chiang and M. P. Narayanan, "Bond Refunding in Efficient Markets: A Dynamic Analysis with Tax Effects," Journal of Financial Research, Winter 1991, pp. 287-302; David C. Mauer, "Optimal Bond Call Policies under Transactions Costs," Journal of Financial Research, Spring 1993, pp. 23-37; and Janet S. Thatcher and John G. Thatcher, "An Empirical Test of the Timing of Bond-Refunding Decisions," Journal of Financial Research, Fall 1992, pp. 219-230.

-&lt;sup>18For an excellent discussion of project financing, see John W. Kensinger and John D. Martin, "Project Finance: Raising Money the Old-Fashioned Way," Journal of Applied Corporate Finance, Fall 1988, pp. 69-81; and Benjamin C. Esty, "Petrozuata: A Case Study on the Effective Use of Project Finance," Journal of Applied Corporate Finance, Fall 1999, pp. 26-42.
+16For an excellent discussion of project financing, see Benjamin C. Esty, "Petrozuata: A Case Study on the Effective Use of Project Finance," Journal of Applied Corporate Finance, Fall 1999, pp. 26-42.